Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Limitations

 \paragraph{Model limitations.} OpinionGPT's base model, \textit{Phi 3 Mini 4k}, is a compact LLM with far fewer parameters and a shorter context window than frontier-scale models.
 Through targeted data curation, the authors nonetheless achieve strong performance, often comparable to larger models \citep{gunasekar_textbooks_2023, abdin_phi-3_2024}, but also note size-related limits that may reduce the ability to capture complex demographic variation.
 Smaller models are more prone to deviating from instructions and prescribed response formats, adding noise and errors \citep{murthy_evaluating_2024}.
 OpinionGPT was also fine-tuned on Reddit data, whose users skew young \citep{pew_research_center_social_2024} and whose lingua franca is English rather than region-specific languages, limiting representativeness via the fine-tuning corpora.
 Finally, focusing on a single model is itself a limitation.
 Our intent is to present a nuanced evaluation framework, which future work could extend to other alignment methods and base models.

 \paragraph{Design choices.} We independently sample 500 responses per item (for each model configuration) and compare distributions.
 While common in simulated survey alignment work \citep{santurkar_whose_2023, durmus_towards_2024}, this requires aggregating by demographic subgroup to construct correlation matrices (see \autoref{app:correlation}), losing some distributional information.
-A trajectory-based alternative would condition each answer on prior ones to generate full respondent surveys, enabling correlation matrices constructed identically to frameworks such as Hofstede's \citep{hofstede_cultures_1980} and Schwartz's \citep{schwartz_universals_1992}.
+A trajectory-based alternative would condition each answer on prior ones to generate full respondent surveys from which correlation matrices could be constructed.
 This would allow respondent-level analyses and finer-grained item correlations while remaining compatible with our framework.
 In \autoref{sec:correlation-eval}, one would skip mean-response computation in step 2 and construct correlations in step 3 directly from trajectories.

 \paragraph{WVS and multiple choice surveys.} The WVS, rooted in a European values project, embeds Western and Eurocentric normative assumptions \citep{goodwin_cross-cultural_2020}, shaping both question design and interpretation and making representativeness relative to a culturally contingent benchmark rather than a neutral truth.
 Our analysis is also English-only, so we cannot claim generalisability to other languages.
 For geographic subgroups, prompting in region-native languages (e.g., Arabic for the Middle East) might yield better alignment than English, given likely regional differences in pre-training data sources.
 Multiple-choice surveys further offer clear advantages such as straightforward encoding, comparable probability distributions, and large-scale robust resources, hence their use in survey research and LLM alignment \citep{santurkar_whose_2023, durmus_towards_2024}.
 However, the closed-ended tasks necessarily restrict nuance and may miss misalignment that appears in open-ended settings.